 Returning to Newfoundland in 1977, Howcroft studied humanities at Memorial University for a year and began to make stained-glass windows for churches, private residences, and public buildings.
 He opened a glass studio in St. John's in 1979.

 One of his earliest major commissions was a series of 13 stained-glass windows for St. Peter's Anglican Church in Upper Island Cove, Conception Bay, which he completed in 1981.
-Since then, Howcroft had made more than 125 church windows and numerous pieces for various public venues and private homes.
-Recent church windows include Three Lancet Altar Window (1999) at St. Michael's and All Angels Anglican Church at Creston South on Newfoundland's Burin Peninsula; Revelation - The Tree (2002) at St. Thomas' Church in St. John's, The Garden (2004) at Topsail United Church, and Lux Aeterna (2006) at St. James United Church in St. John's.
+In the years following, Howcroft made more than 125 church windows and numerous pieces for various public venues and private homes.
+These include Three Lancet Altar Window (1999) at St. Michael's and All Angels Anglican Church at Creston South on Newfoundland's Burin Peninsula; Revelation - The Tree (2002) at St. Thomas' Church in St. John's, The Garden (2004) at Topsail United Church, and Lux Aeterna (2006) at St. James United Church in St. John's.

 His art is also displayed in many public venues.
 In 1994, he completed The Voyage, a 100 sq. ft. glass and lead interior wall for the Centre for Newfoundland Studies at Memorial University.
 His 500 sq. ft. piece, Journey (2002), is at the St. John's International Airport, and he created the whimsical piece At Swim for the doors to The Rooms Provincial Archives in 2004.

-Howcroft also restores existing stained glass windows and has worked on more than 100 windows for 35 churches, chapels, and convents across the province.
+Howcroft also restored existing stained glass windows and worked on more than 100 windows for 35 churches, chapels, and convents across the province.

-His approach to stained glass is traditional in technique but modern in imagery, and the resulting works are invariably beautiful and thought-provoking.
+His approach to stained glass was traditional in technique but modern in imagery, and the resulting works are invariably beautiful and thought-provoking.

 In addition to being part of The Rooms Provincial Art Gallery's Permanent Collection, his work is in a variety of public and private collections in Canada, the United States and the United Kingdom.